How to Buy Shares Online in Ireland

 • Lightyear does not charge any inactivity fees, there are no one-off or monthly charges to open an account or to deposit, hold and withdraw funds.

-Sign up with a promo code MONEYGUIDE, deposit at least €50 and get 10 trades for free.
+Sign up with a promo code MONEYGUIDE, deposit at least €50 you will get 10 trades for free.

 T&Cs apply.
 Capital at risk